 Next came President-Elect Tony Loughran's chance to surprise Stephen - with a Paul Harris Fellowship of his own!
 This was given in recognition of Stephen's stellar leadership over the past Presidential year.
 It was the first time a current President had been recognised as a fellow, but, as Tony said, "in our 100th year it seemed very appropriate".

 Stephen joined Canterbury Rotary Club in 1994 - the third member of his family to join Rotary following his Grandfather John Thompson MBE and Father David Thompson MBE JP who were Presidents in 1947 and 1971 respectively.
 Previously he was Chairman of Canterbury Round Table, and was a Major in the Territorial Army (he was awarded the Territorial Decoration for his service).
-He has also organised the Club's collectors for the British Legion Poppy appeal and is a committee member of the Lord Mayor of Canterbury Christmas appeal.
+He has also organised the Club's collectors for the British Legion Poppy appeal and is a committee member of the Lord Mayor of Canterbury's Christmas Gift Fund.

 Under Stephen's leadership the Club marked its Centenary and Pentangular's Golden Anniversary, all while cautiously emerging from restrictions due to the Covid pandemic.
 "We have enjoyed a fantastic year," said Tony, adding that Stephen "richly deserves the honour of becoming a Paul Harris Fellow".